 The parathyroids are small glands in the neck near the thyroid gland.
-They control the balance of calcium in the body by affecting calcium absorption, bone calcium, and Vitamin D. Vitamin D is critical in calcium uptake.
+They control the balance of calcium in the body by affecting calcium absorption, bone calcium and vitamin D. Vitamin D is critical for calcium uptake.

 What is hyperparathyroidism?

-This is over activity of one or more of the parathyroid glands; the over activity causes bone calcium loss and higher than normal calcium in the blood and urine.
+Hyperparathyroidism is over activity of one or more of the parathyroid glands.
+This over activity causes bone calcium loss and higher than normal calcium in the blood and urine.

 Is hyperparathyroidism inherited?

-This condition can run in some families; more commonly, it occurs without any family history.
+This condition can run in some families, though more commonly it occurs without any family history.

 What is the treatment for hyperparathyroidism?

-For most patients the treatment involves surgical removal of the overactive parathyroid gland or glands (if there are more than one).
+For most patients, the treatment involves surgical removal of the overactive parathyroid gland or glands (if there is more than one overactive gland).